Salyan District, Nepal

 The district is known for its Hindu temples including Shiva temples in Chhayachhetra and Laxmipur, and the Devi temple at Khairabang in Shaarada municipality, one of nine in Nepal.

 History

 Salyan was one of the Baise Rajya, a confederation of 22 petty kingdoms in the Karnali (Ghagra) region.
+It was ruled by Samala Shahis before unification.
 About 1760 CE all these kingdoms were annexed by the Shah Dynasty during the unification of Nepal.

 Etymology

 Salyan derives from the Nepali word sallo which means pine tree or conifer.

 Geography and climate

 Although Salyan is considered a hilly district, its southwest salient is actually outside the Pahari-inhabited hill region, in the lower Siwalik Hills that are more an extension of the Terai.

 The Babai River flows through the southwestern Siwaliks section after draining Dang Valley.
 A tributary Sharad Khola drains the eastern half of Salyan's hill region—including the district center, then exits these hills by cutting through the Mahabharat Range to its confluence with the Babai.
 The western half of Salyan's hill region is drained by the Bheri.